mattcen/2024-11-three-django-apps-in-a-trenchcoat/slides.md

 ----

-# "We should build an event registration platform!"
+# "We should build an(other) event registration platform!"

 Note: